Length-Factoriality and Pure Irreducibility: The Setting of Monoids

 The notion of hereditary atomicity was introduced and studied in~\cite{CGH21}, where an integral domain is defined to be hereditarily atomic if all of its subrings are atomic.
 In this section, we extend this notion to other properties.

 We say that a monoid $M$ is a \emph{hereditary LFM} if every submonoid of $M$ is an LFM.
-It turns out that the class of monoids that are hereditary LFMs is rather narrow.
+It turns out that the class of monoids that are hereditary LFMs is rather small.

 \begin{prop} A monoid $M$ is a hereditary LFM if and only if $M$ is a torsion abelian group. \end{prop}

 \begin{proof} For the direct implication, suppose for the sake of contradiction that some element $x$ of $M$ has infinite order.
 By~\cite[Proposition~5.7]{CCGS21}, the submonoid $\langle 3x, 4x, 5x \rangle$ is not an LFM, so $M$ is not a hereditary LFM.